Hurricane Ava: Observation

-Impact and records
+Impact

-Hurricane Ava stayed at sea.
-Consequently, no one was killed and there was no reported damage.
-However, when it was a recently named tropical storm, Ava did cause sustained winds below gale-force to three ships called the Joseph Lykes, Hoegh Trotter, and Volnay.
-In addition, large ocean waves churned up by Ava created hazardous surf and strong riptides at Southern California beaches on June 9 and June 10.
+The hurricane produced hazardous surf and strong riptides along Southern California beaches on June 9 and June 10.
 Those waves reached heights of up to 9 ft at Newport Beach, 6 ft at Long Beach, and 8 ft at Seal Beach.
-Those waves made beaches more hazardous, resulting in double-to-triple the usual contingent of lifeguards throughout Southern California beaches.
+Those waves resulted in double-to-triple the usual contingent of lifeguards throughout Southern California beaches.
 At Seal Beach and Newport Beach, lifeguards made 35 and 75 rescues, respectively.